monic-co/blog/src/pages/introducing-the-pact-analysis-tools/index.md

 ## How does it work?

+We translate Pact code into a set of constraints for an [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) (we used [Z3](https://github.com/Z3Prover/z3)).
+We then ask for a set of inputs that results in a violated invariant or property.
+There are three possible results:

+* The solver returns, having satisfied the constraints.
+This means that there is a set of inputs violating the property / invariant.
+We display it for the user like in the example.
+* The solver returns and says that the constraints are impossible to satisfy.
+This means that the property / invariant is valid.
+* The solver times out.
+This means that we can't tell whether the property / invariant is valid without waiting for longer.
+The search we're asking Z3 to do is decidable, but it's pretty easy to make it take a very long time.
+This hasn't been a real problem for any contracts we've analyzed so far.

-The most important tool we used was the [SBV](http://leventerkok.github.io/sbv/) (SMT Based Verification) library by Levent Erkök, which provides a Haskell interface to SMT solvers.
-SBV supports a handful of solvers, though the only one we've used so far is Microsoft's [Z3](https://github.com/Z3Prover/z3).
+The two most important tools we use are Z3 itself, and the [SBV](http://leventerkok.github.io/sbv/) (SMT Based Verification) library by Levent Erkök, which provides a high-level Haskell interface to SMT solvers.

+The pact analysis tool is a large codebase, but we can understand its basic approach via a smaller example.

 ### SQL injection search.

-The pact analysis tool is a large codebase, but we can understand its basic approach via a smaller example.
-We're going to detect possible SQL injections given a simple expression language.
-The complete example is available [in the sbv repo](https://github.com/LeventErkok/sbv/blob/bfc6c80fe4e4546ba26a1bd045e87b88e973f7f4/Documentation/SBV/Examples/Strings/SQLInjection.hs)
+We're going to analyze a simple language intended as an example of a server-side web scripting language, where we can query a database and munge strings.
+Our analysis will detect possible SQL injections.

 We start with the terms of the language.
 This is a stringly-typed language, somewhat like bash, with the following types of expressions: